wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 it holds the same or higher permission.
 For example, a controller holding an `S` state line should not grant `M` permission to the child without acquiring `M` permission with its parent first.
 The second invariant is that non-terminal cache controllers always send data it has fetched to children caches (except for prefetching, which we do not discuss).

+On receiving a request from a child cache, a non-terminal coherence controller first attempts to acquire equal or higher permission requested by the child cache if it does not hold the block in that permission.
+This translates to calling `bcc`'s `processAccess()`, which has exactly the same effect as in a terminal controller.
+After `processAccess()` returns, the current cache should have sufficient permission to grant the child cache's request, which is performed by calling `tcc`'s `processAccess()`.
+This function takes a boolean flag indicating whether the current state of the block is exclusive (i.e. `M` or `E`) as one of the arguments (recall that `tcc` has no access to the current state of the block, but only the state of the child block).
+The function also takes argument on whether a dirty write back is incurred as a result of permission downgrade in one of its children caches.